atlas-php/assets/docs/Full-API.md

 - `allowed_extensions`: optional whitelist of extensions (case-insensitive, without dots) that files must match.
 When populated, uploads outside the list are rejected with `DisallowedExtensionException`.
 - `blocked_extensions`: optional blocklist of extensions that are always rejected.
 - Passing `allowed_extensions` to the upload helpers overrides the configured whitelist for that single call; blocklists still apply.

+### File Size Limits

+- `uploads.max_file_size` controls the default limit in bytes (default: 10 MB).
+- Passing `max_upload_size` to upload helpers overrides the limit for a single call.
+Provide an integer for the new limit or `null` to disable checks.
+- `UploadSizeLimitException` is thrown whenever a file exceeds the effective limit.

 ## Tests & QA